-The most recent trade I sent out was about TSYS – TeleCommunication Systems.
-I sold for a loss.
-I don’t care selling stocks at a loss.
+The most recent trade was sold for a loss.
+I don’t mind selling stocks at a loss.
 This was my biggest loser so the job was easy.
 I simply cut my losses and by doing so kept them small.
 I’ve had my share of bad decisions in my trading career and keeping losses small in order to avoid huge losses is the toughest part.

 The cost is simply huge.
 You lost money.
 You lost time.
-There’s an opportunity cost as well as during that time other stocks would have made you a profit.
-You lost huge amounts of energy as you couldn’t get this stock out of your mind.
+There’s also an Opportunity Cost as during that time other stocks could have made you a profit.
+You lost huge amounts of Mental Capital as you couldn’t get this stock out of your mind.

 Kill your greed.

 Profit from my 17 years of trading experience.
 Learn how to correctly interpret technical signals and get exposure to the best leading stocks: